IBM-Bluemix-Docs/cloud-object-storage-infrastructure/guidance.md

 ## Using multipart uploads
 When working with larger objects, multipart upload operations are recommended to write objects into {{site.data.keyword.cos_full_notm}}.
 An upload of a single object can be performed as a set of parts and these parts can be uploaded independently in any order and in parallel.
 Upon upload completion, {{site.data.keyword.cos_full_notm}} then presents all parts as a single object.
 This provides many benefits: network interruptions do not cause large uploads to fail, uploads can be paused and restarted over time, and objects can be uploaded as they are being created.

-Multipart uploads are only available for objects larger than 5MB.
+Multipart uploads are only available for objects larger than 5 MB.
 For objects smaller than 50GB, a part size of 20MB to 100MB is recommended for optimum performance.
 For larger objects, part size can be increased without significant performance impact.

 Due to the additional complexity involved, it is recommended that Developers make use of S3 API libraries that provide multipart upload support.